Skip to content

 Contemporary Minimalist Art

-Exploring the Roots of Minimalism in Modern Art The Evolution of Minimalism in the United States Minimalism in the US began in the 1960s.
-It was a reaction to complex art forms.
-Artists wanted to s...
+Exploring the Roots of Minimalism in Modern Art The Evolution of Minimalism in the United States Minimalism in the US started in the 1960s.
+It was a response to complex art forms.
+Artists wanted to...

 Read more